dw2726/Dota_2_Explortory_Data_Anlaysis_and_Prediction/README.md

 3. PredictionModelTrain.R trains a model for match outcome prediction in the above app, while the resulting model is stored as prediction_logit.rds in the repo.

 4. SynergySuppressionMatrixCompute.R is used to compute the node file and edge files for the IBM System G Visualizer to run.

+Demo Videos: The Youtube websites for the videos: